AS1100K/aether/README.md

 # Aether
 A Collection of Minecraft Bots written in rust mainly developed for `2b2t.org`.

+> [!WARNING]
+> This repository is archived i.e. it will no longer be maintained.
+This is done as the project has moved to
+> [SpaceBots](https://github.com/spacebots-org) for providing high quality bots.
+>
+> These bot should remain functional but may contains bugs and can break due to breaking changes in azalea.

 ## Multi Azalea
 This project is the wrapper around azalea to support multiple versions of azalea.
 This was made so that our plugins